 - Offer various types of experiences

 Family trips or even everyday errands can spike a child’s curiosity.
-Remember that exposing your child to diverse experiences can offer many learning opportunities and increase your child’s desire to explore!
+Remember that exposing your child to diverse experiences can offer many learning opportunities and increase her desire to explore!
 A visit to the park, museum, hardware store, market, or the ocean can enhance what children learn in books and school.

 - Make your child feel competent

-Nothing motivates children (and adults!) than a feeling of competence.
+Nothing motivates children (and adults!) more than a feeling of competence.
 After children learn something new, they can’t wait to try it again.
 That’s why we see toddlers practicing emptying and filling boxes over and over again.
 They are trying out their newly learned skills!
 It’s a feeling of both satisfaction and curiosity that motivates them.
 Another part of building competence is being careful with the encouraging statements you say to your child.
-We’ve talked about this on previous posts, but it’s basically about avoiding praise on intelligence or vague praises.
-You should acknowledge what your child has accomplished and give him the chance to demonstrate what he has learned in the process.
+We’ve talked about this on previous posts, but it’s basically about avoiding praise on intelligence or giving vague praises.
+You should acknowledge what your child has accomplished and give her the chance to demonstrate what she has learned in the process.
 For instance, you can say, “You worked really hard on your drawing!
 I really liked how you organized the colors.
-Tell me more about what the colors mean.”
+Tell me more about what the colors mean”.

 - Be excited about learning!
 It is contagious, pass it on

-If your child is passionate about a particular interest, show enthusiasm and encourage him to explore more about the subject!
+If your child is passionate about a particular interest, show enthusiasm and encourage her to explore more about the subject!
 An effective way to learn about different subjects is through books, so it’s a good idea for you to develop a reading habit in your family.
 Remember that you are your child’s role model, so when you read books and magazines for pleasure, it sends out the message that reading is something fun!
 You can start reading to your children as early as their first few months; remember, the sooner the better.
-This activity is not only helpful for bonding, but also is an effective way to develop his linguistic skills!
+This activity is not only helpful for bonding, but also is an effective way to develop linguistic skills!